Humbly Homemade

 Jump to Recipe Save RecipeSaved!

-These fudgy Black Forest brownies are made with homemade cherry sauce that's swirled on top of the chocolate brownie batter.
-And for a classic Black Forest cake look and flavor, we'll top our brownies with whipped cream and shaved chocolate.
+These fudgy Black Forest brownies are made with melted chocolate and espresso powder for an intense chocolate flavor, along with a a quick stovetop cherry sauce that's swirled on top.
+And for that classic Black Forest cake look and flavor, these brownies are topped with fresh whipped cream and shaved chocolate.

 A Black Forest brownie with a metal fork sticking out of it.

-Traditional Black Forest Cake Becomes a Fudgy Brownie
+I Turned Black Forest Cake into Fudgy Brownies!

 Flour, sugar, and cocoa powder in a glass bowl next to other raw ingredients.